The Boy with the Thorn in His Side

 "The Boy with the Thorn in His Side" is a song by the English rock band the Smiths.
 It was released as a single in September 1985, reaching No. 23 in the UK Singles Chart.
 A remixed version appeared on their third studio album, The Queen Is Dead, in June 1986.

-This was the first single by the Smiths to be accompanied by a promotional music video, something the band had previously resisted.
+This was the first single by the Smiths to be accompanied by a promotional music video, which was directed by Ken O'Neill, something the band had previously resisted.
 They also performed the song on an episode of Top of the Pops.
 The main difference between the single version and the album version is in the use of synthesised strings, which are absent from the single version.
 In 2003, Morrissey named it his favourite Smiths song.

 Background

 Margi Clarke asked Morrissey if this song was inspired by Oscar Wilde, and Morrissey replied: "No, that's not true.
 The thorn is the music industry and all those people who never believed anything I said, tried to get rid of me and wouldn't play the records.
 So I think we've reached a stage where we feel: if they don't believe me now, will they ever believe me?
 What more can a poor boy do?"